 class PkgConan(ConanFile):

 name = "Mylib"

 version = "1.0"

 settings = "os", "compiler", "build_type", "arch"

-requires = "MyOtherLib/2.0@lasote/stable"
+requires = "My0therLib/2.0@lasote/stable"

-def package_id(self): myotherlib = self.info.requires["MyOtherLib"]
+def package_id(self): myotherlib = self.info.requires["My0therLib"]

-Any change in the MyOtherLib version will change current Package ID myotherlib.version = myotherlib.full_version
+Any change in the My0therLib version will change current Package ID myotherlib.version = myotherlib.full_version

-Changes in major and stable versions will change the Package ID but only a MyOtherLib revision won't.
+Changes in major and minor versions will change the Package ID but only a My0therLib patch won't.
 E.j: From 1.2.3 to 1.2.89 won't change. myotherlib.version = myotherlib.full_version.minor() '''

-Besides the version, there are some other helpers that can be used, to decide whether the channel and user of one dependency also affects the binary package, or even the required package ID can change your own package ID:
+Besides the version, there are some other helpers that can be used to decide whether the channel and user of one dependency also affects the binary package, or even the required package ID can change your own package ID.